nitrictech/docs/reference/storage/bucket.md

 ---
 **deleting**

-This permission allows your function to write files to the bucket
+This permission allows your function to delete files from the bucket

 ---